 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program Households 5
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres APR: Actual Number of Outputs Completed in Fiscal Year Households 5

 1.10: APR: If the program is behind schedule, explain why.
 (24 CFR § 1006.410(b)(2))